Home Of The Lyons Lions

 "Student Centered Learning Achieved Through Community Commitment"

 According to the Niche website, “Best Public High Schools ranks 14,431 high schools based on dozens of key statistics and 4.6 million opinions from 280,000 students and parents.
+Lyons High was awarded a top ranking with As in the areas of Academics Grade, Health & Safety Grade and Student Culture & Diversity Grade.
 A high ranking indicates that the school is an exceptional academic institution with a diverse set of high-achieving students who rate their experience very highly.”
 Founded in 2002 by Carnegie Mellon University students, the site reports it has grown into on the largest content startups in the country.
 By providing reviews and insight from everyday experts, they make choosing a neighborhood, college, or K-12 school a more transparent process.
-The organization included Academics, Health & Safety, Student Culture & Diversity, Teachers, Resources & Facilities, Survey Responses, Extracurriculars & Activities, Sports & Fitness, Graduation rate, State Assessment Results, etc. for ranking consideration.
+The organization included Academics, Health & Safety, Student Culture & Diversity, Teachers, Resources & Facilities, Survey Responses, Extracurricular & Activities, Sports & Fitness, Graduation rate, State Assessment Results, etc. for ranking consideration.

 Check it out!
 Presentations from the LHS Video Production Class on our LIONS In Lyons Day with a large contribution from Mrs. Folck and her Art students.
 Great job students!